 Penalties for 3 sex crimes to go up after review, academic potential should not carry much weight: Shanmugam

-SINGAPORE: The maximum penalties for three types of sexual offences will each be increased by a year, after a review of how some sexual and violence-related crimes are sentenced by Singapore courts, the Minister of Law said on Friday (Mar 5).
+SINGAPORE: The maximum penalties for three types of sexual offences will each be increased by a year, after a review of how some sexual and violence-related crimes are sentenced by Singapore courts, Minister of Law K Shanmugam said on Friday (Mar 5).

-On top of this, mitigation pleas in certain types of offences based on the offender’s educational qualifications or academic potential “should not carry much weight”, said Minister K Shanmugam in a ministerial statement in Parliament.
+On top of this, mitigation pleas in certain types of offences based on the offender’s educational qualifications or academic potential “should not carry much weight”, he said in a ministerial statement in Parliament.

 “You shouldn’t be able to come to court and say you have a bright future, you will go far and so on,” said Mr Shanmugam, who is also the Minister for Home Affairs.